contiv-experimental/demo/net/Bgp.md

 #Steps to bring up a demo cluster with routing capabilites:

-##STEP 0
+##STEP 0 : Provision the host nodes with required services

-Please follow the prequesite steps completely in the [demo installer] page.
+Please follow the [prequesite] and [download] steps in the [demo installer] page.
 This would enable installation of all the required packages , versions of the binary that would be needed to bring up the contiv infrastrure services.
 At the end of these steps netplugin , netmaster would be started in routing mode.
 Once the prerequiste is completed please start the installer script.

 ```
+$chmod +x net_demo_installer
-./net_demo_installer -l
+$./net_demo_installer -l
 ```

-The net_demo_installer will create a cfg.yaml template file on the first run. cfg.yaml for the demo topology is as show below.
+The net_demo_installer will create a cfg.yaml template file on the first run.

+The [cfg.yaml] for the demo topology is as shown below.

 ```
 CONNECTION_INFO: